Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 return
 ~~~~~

-Note that on older versions of OCCT the tests are run in compatibility mode and not all output of the test command can be captured; this can lead to absence of some error messages (can be reported as either a failure or an improvement).
+Note that on older versions of OCCT the tests are run in compatibility mode and thus not all output of the test command can be captured; this can lead to absence of some error messages (can be reported as either a failure or an improvement).

 @subsection testmanual_4_2 Adding custom tests